rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - **Euclidean Steps**: Number of steps in the Euclidean pattern.
 - **Euclidean Triggers**: Number of triggers in the Euclidean pattern.
 - **Euclidean Rotation**: Rotate the Euclidean pattern.
+- **Euclidean Pad**: Add empty steps to the end of the Euclidean pattern.

 ## Operation